MatthewJohn/terrareg/README.md

 ### OPENID_CONNECT_ISSUER

-Base Issuer URL for OpenID conect authentication.
+Base Issuer URL for OpenID Conect authentication.

 A well-known URL will be expected at `${OPENID_CONNECT_ISSUER}/.well-known/openid-configuration`

 Default: ``

+### OPENID_CONNECT_LOGIN_TEXT

+Text for sign in button for OpenID Connect authentication

+Default: `Login using OpenID Connect`

 ### PUBLISH_API_KEYS